Imagine this. During a performance, you’ve got your guitar nicely overdriven while you play a solo. Cool, you sound great.

 - Designed primarily to work with passive instruments.

-- Quite expensive compared to others in this round-up.
+- As for price, it’s quite expensive compared to others in this round-up.

 - You might lose some tonal qualities.

 The Lehle Mono is another active option that uses a magnetic sensor to measure and adjust your volume smoothly.

 The voltage-controlled internal amplifier ensures that your frequencies stay the same as they adjust, so there will be no dampening of tone.
 There’s also a gain control to offer overdriven sounds, and it also works well as a booster.

 It will be well suited to those who are looking for the ultimate transparency of tone and require smooth and subtle adjustments, but its quite expensive so that it won’t be suited to musicians on a budget.

 - The magnetic sensor allows it to be used without signs of wear.